-Being reptile, Bearded dragons are ectothermic.
+Being reptiles, Bearded dragons are ectothermic.
 This means that they rely on external heat sources to increase their body temperature.
 Bearded dragons are also poikilothermic, meaning they can have a variable body temperature depending on the environmental temperature.

 The environmental temperature of Bearded dragons can be increased in several ways.
 For these reptiles, the ultimate goal is to create a basking spot of about 40 ºC / 104 ºF on one side of the enclosure with a natural temperature gradient towards the other side of the enclosure.
 To achieve this, an electrical heat source needs to be supplied.
-Popular heat sources used to increase the temperature for Bearded dragons include heat rocks, heat pads and overhead heat mounting.
+Popular heat sources used to increase the temperature for Bearded dragons include heat rocks, heat pads, and overhead heat mounting.

 Heat rocks & head pads